-- (34) a.
-John should hire a honkey. a'.
-John is a honkey. - => the speaker has a negative attitude towards white people - b.
-Will you hire a honkey? b'.
-Is John a honkey? - => the speaker has a negative attitude towards white people - c.
+(36) a.
+John should hire a honkey.

+a'.
+John is a honkey.

+=> the speaker has a negative attitude towards white people

+b.
+Will you hire a honkey?

+b'.
+Is John a honkey?

+- => the speaker has a negative attitude towards white people - c.
 None of these guys will hire any honkey. c'.
 None of these guys is a honkey. - => the speaker has a negative attitude towards white people

 Several researchers have argued, against Potts 2005, that expressives just trigger varieties of presuppositions (e.g. Macià 2002, Sauerland 2007, Schlenker 2007).
 But if so, these presuppositions must display a non-standard behavior (Thommen 2017; see also Schlenker 2016b).
-The reason is that the purported presuppositions cannot be justified in the same way as standard presuppositions.
-This can be seen in (36)b,c with the slur Frog, whose basic expressive behavior is illustrated in (35).
+The reason is that these purported expressive presuppositions cannot be justified in the same way as standard presuppositions.
+This can be seen in (38)b,c with the slur Frog, whose basic expressive behavior is illustrated in (37).

-- (35) a.
+- (37) a.
 I won't hire a Frog. - => the speaker is prejudiced against the French - b.
-Will you hire a Frog? - => the speaker is prejudiced against the French - (36) There's plenty of implicit bias, but... - if I am really prejudiced against the French, I won't hire - a. a Frenchman. - ≠> the speaker is prejudiced against the French - b. a Frog. - => the speaker is prejudiced against the French
+Will you hire a Frog? - => the speaker is prejudiced against the French - (38) There's plenty of implicit bias, but... - if I am really prejudiced against the French, I won't hire - a. a Frenchman. - ≠> the speaker is prejudiced against the French - b. a Frog. - => the speaker is prejudiced against the French they do not trigger supplements, but rather presuppositions whose content is conditionalized on the meaning of the modified expression.